-Task 2 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material using the indicative content and levels descriptors below.
+Task 2 Indicative content Answers will be credited according to the candidate's demonstration or knowledge and understanding of the material using the indicative cont levels descriptors below.
 The indicative content that follows is not prescriptive.
 Answers may cover some/all of the indicative content but should be rewarded for other relevant examples.
-In their contributions, candidates should: respond to Ana and Lee's views on young people, e.g. disagree with Ana that young people are lazy, agree with Lee that young people make a good contribution explain in detail their own opinions about young people, e.g. try hard to make the world a better place, obsessed with social media, young people have both good and bad points.
+In their emails, candidates should: • tell your friend about their course and/or job, e.g. Leisure and Tourism course at college, plumbing apprenticeship, working in an office • explain what they like to do in their spare time, e.g. play computer games, attend a sports club, socialise with friends.
 (15 marks)

 Mark Grid A: Composition (9 marks) 0 No rewardable material.
-1-3 Communicates some information, ideas and opinions, with some clarity an awareness of purpose and audience.
+1-3 Communicates some information, ideas and opinions, with some clarity and awareness of purpose and audience.
 Uses appropriate format and structure for audience and purpose to some extent.
 Uses sentences with some range and accuracy.
 Uses simple vocabulary, appropriate to task.
 4-6 Communicates information, ideas and opinions reasonably clearly, using detail appropriately for purpose and audience to an appropriate length.
 Uses appropriate format and structure for audience and purpose with use of paragraphs.
 Uses a range of sentences, including complex sentences, with reasonable accuracy.
 Uses a range of vocabulary, appropriate to task.
 7-9 Communicates information, ideas and opinions clearly, using detail effectively for purpose and audience to an appropriate length.
-Uses appropriate format and structure for audience and purpose, with
+Uses appropriate format and structure for audience and purpose, with effective use of paragraphs.
+Uses a range of sentences, including complex sentences, with consistent accuracy.
+Uses a wide range of vocabulary, consistently appropriate to task.